Balde641/SQL/README.md

 # SQL
 4. Tehtävä: SELECT * FROM Kurssisuoritus

+5. Tehtävä: SELECT kurssi FROM Kurssisuoritus

+6. Tehtävä: SELECT DISTINCT kurssi FROM Kurssisuoritus

+7. Tehtävä: SELECT * FROM Opiskelija WHERE nimi = 'Anna'

+8. Tehtävä:

+9. Tehtävä: SELECT * FROM Opiskelija WHERE nimi NOT LIKE '%a%'     ei ole oikein vielä

 12. SELECT Kurssi.nimi AS kurssi, Tehtävä.nimi AS tehtävä
 FROM Kurssi, Kurssitehtävä, Tehtävä, Tehtäväsuoritus, Opiskelija